 Source: adapted from Metrobits.org, World Metro Database.

-There are approximately 200 subway (metro) systems in operation around the world, with several carrying more than 1 billion passengers per year.
-The construction and setting of subway systems have accelerated in recent years, particularly in cities in developing economies where mass transit becomes a clear strategy to improve urban mobility and mitigate congestion.
+Approximately 194 subway (metro) systems are in operation worldwide, with several carrying more than 1 billion passengers per year.
+The construction and setting of subway systems have accelerated in recent years, particularly in cities in developing economies where mass transit has become a clear strategy to improve urban mobility and mitigate congestion.
+China and India are the most salient examples.
 The level of ridership is linked with several geographical and economic considerations.
-Some cities with high ridership such as Moscow, Beijing, and Shanghai have a tradition of subsidized public transportation and transit-oriented urban planning.
+Some cities with high ridership, such as Moscow, Beijing, and Shanghai, have a tradition of subsidized public transportation and transit-oriented urban planning.

-Many high-density cities have a level of subway ridership proportional to their population (London, Hong Kong, Osaka, Paris, Seoul, and Tokyo) indicating a consistent level of ridership where public transit accounts between 25% and 50% of commuting.
-Cities, where ridership is proportionally less than the population, have either a significant portion of their population too poor to afford public transit or wealthy enough to prefer the automobile.
+Many high-density cities have a level of subway ridership proportional to their population (London, Hong Kong, Osaka, Paris, Seoul, and Tokyo), indicating a consistent level of ridership where public transit accounts for between 25% and 50% of commuting.
+Cities, where ridership is proportionally less than the population, have either a significant portion of their population living in poverty and using less formal transit systems or are wealthy enough to prefer the automobile.